farmera/sare_grant/study_methods.md

 One challenge for this project relates to its being essentially a 'two-headed' endeavor.
 On the one hand, we want to investigate low-cost methods in aerial photography for agriculture.
 This desire is motivated by an interest in the subject along with a general conviction that farmers themselves have under-utilized these techniques.
 On the other hand, we also want to ask some technical scientific questions which requires a level of sophistication regarding methods of data capture and analysis.
+These threads are not necessarily at cross purposes, in fact they are intimately related, however, in pursuing each we have sometimes felt some tension.

 Throughout our study we were guided by two empirical questions not directly related to the flight method or the type of camera used to gather image data: